 Always seek local advice in your area about crocodiles before boating, fishing and camping.

-Always wear sunscreen, coverup with a rash guard and make sure you have a hat (even on overcast days).
+Australia's sun is powerful, so always wear SPF 50 sunscreen, coverup with a rash guard and make sure you have a hat (even on overcast days).